kxng0109/taskflow-project-management/README.md

 The application allows users to register, manage projects, collaborate with team members, and track tasks through various stages of completion, all through a secure, stateless RESTful API.

+This project is fully containerized with Docker and Docker Compose, allowing for a simple, one-command setup.

 ---

 ## Table of contents